PasaLab/GADAM/README.md

 ```

 ### 2. Datasets
+We provide five benchmark datasets containing injected anomalies: `Cora, Citeseer, Pubmed, ACM` and `BlogCatalog`, as well as two real-world datasets containing organic anomalies: `books` and `reddit`, which can be found in `data/data.rar`.
+Two OGB datasets `ogbn-arxiv` and `ogbn-products` are not included due to memory limits.

+#### 2.1 Preprocessed data
-Unzip 'data/data.rar' and make directory structure as follows:
+We recommend using preprocessed data for fair comparasion, unzip `data/data.rar` and make directory structure as follows:
 ```
 └─data
     │      Cora.bin